 Members of the Coastal Empire Beekeepers Association:

-Effective with the June 2014 meetings will now be held at Oatland Island and we will no longer be permitted to bring you our mobile storefront.
-Only customers who preorder their needs by telephone and ask that they be brought to the meeting will be able to purchase from us.
+Effective with the June 2014 meetings are held at Oatland Island Education Center.
+The location does not permit our mobile storefront.
+Only customers who pre-order their needs by telephone and ask that they be brought to the meeting will be able to purchase from us for those meetings.
 We prepackaged prior to club meetings for delivery only.
-Oatland Island requires a $50 fee for each appearance of a vendor.
-We do not clear $50 profit from the sales we make to club members each meeting.
-With the current cost of fuel there is no foreseeable chance without unrealistic price increases that we can continue to provide full storefront service at CEBA meetings.
 We always welcome all members of CEBA to visit us by appointment here at Beefield, just call to confirm when.
 We do occasionally travel to Savannah during the week and can bring orders to a mutually friendly location.

 In an effort to protect beekeepers who purchase our products Beeutiful Bees has adopted the policy of "no returns" on foundation and woodenware.
 Honeybees can be poisoned and these poisons cannot be seen.
 We want to guarantee our customers that the product they receive is free from any harmful elements and in this way we can be sure we have given you the finest equipment.